gzhytar/spendsentinel/docs/analytics-setup.md

-# GA4 Analytics Configuration with Environment Detection
+# Vercel Analytics Configuration with Environment Detection

-This document explains how GA4 analytics is configured in this Next.js application with Firebase, including environment detection and custom parameters.
+This document explains how Vercel Analytics is configured in this Next.js application, including environment detection and custom parameters.

 ## 🎯 Features